 How are OLLI courses selected for the One Credit Program?

 All OLLI instructors teaching a class at least ten hours in length were invited to submit a syllabus and c.v. for review by the relevant academic department to determine whether content and instruction are appropriate for a college-level course.

-Those who participate in the One Credit Program at OLLI become SOU students for the term, with certain associated benefits such as checking out materials from the campus library.
+Those who participate in the One Credit Program at OLLI become SOU students for the term.
+This allows you to check out materials from the campus library using your driver's license or ID card.
 SOU benefits by claiming these students as part of the university’s overall headcount for funding purposes.
 By way of thanking us, rental costs for OLLI at the Medford campus are waived, providing OLLI with significant savings.

 Registering for One Credit Courses

 To register as a senior auditor in a credit-approved OLLI course, you must fill out a "OLLI at SOU Senior Audit Form" and return it to either OLLI office by the deadline that is set each term.
 The form will be available on this webpage and in the OLLI office in January, 2015.